NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 On a Mac, the command button (`⌘`) is used instead of `CTRL`.
 This workbook uses `CTRL` - if you are on a Mac, press `⌘` whereever you see `CTRL` written.

-The toolbar offers functions relevant to the currently selected view.
-The status bar at the bottom shows some useful feedback.

 There are two 'views' of an Inselect document.

 ## The Boxes view